 Delays can happen and unfortunately, it is not always possible to avoid them, however, this is something that causes a lot of discomfort in patients.
 Delaying 30 or 40 minutes is acceptable, but leaving the patient waiting more than an hour to be seen is an attitude to reflect on.

-It is known that between a consultation and another there may be a delay due to a longer service, but to prevent this from happening, stipulate with the secretary the average attendance for the type of consultation so that at the time of the appointment patients can be allocated in the best way.
+It is known that between one consultation and another there may be a delay due to a longer service, but to prevent this from happening, stipulate with the secretary the average attendance for the type of consultation so that at the time of the appointment patients can be allocated in the best way.

 Practice humanized care